lightning/bolts/04-onion-routing.md

 The _origin node_:
   - once the return message has been decrypted:
     - SHOULD store a copy of the message.
-    - SHOULD continue decrypting, until the loop has been repeated 20 times.
+    - SHOULD continue decrypting, until the loop has been repeated 27 times (maximum route length of tlv payload type).
     - SHOULD use constant `ammag` and `um` keys to obfuscate the route length.

+### Rationale

+The requirements for the _origin node_ should help hide the payment sender.
+By continuing decrypting 27 times (dummy decryption cycles after the error is found) the erroring node cannot learn its relative position in the route by performing a timing analysis if the sender were to retry the same route multiple times.

 ## Failure Messages